184.108.40.206 General procedures for confirming & verifying identity

-To confirm their identity, claimants need to provide 1 document from each of the following 3 categories, 1 of which should be a photographic identity document used to link the person to the claimed identity:
+To confirm their identity, claimants need to provide one document from each of the following 3 categories, one of which should be a photographic identity document used to link the person to the claimed identity:

-- 1 Primary Use in Community document, and
+- one Primary Use in Community document, and

 For identity to be confirmed, the main aspects of identity such as name, middle name, surname and date of birth must be taken from an authoritative source and verified.
 Documents presented need to be verified with the issuing authority, either directly or through the DVS.
 A list of acceptable documents is available from the Centrelink website.

 If the documents provided are current and valid, but in different names, a change of name document also needs to be provided.
 For claimants in circumstances where this might not be possible, alternative proof of change of name may be accepted.
 This would normally take the form of an Australian Births, Deaths and Marriages Registry issued certificate noting name change (or overseas equivalent) document.

 In very limited circumstances, where a document cannot be verified, including through the DVS and the claimant is unable to attend a Centrelink CSC or Centrelink agent to present an original document, Centrelink may accept certified copies of identity documents.
 These must be certified by a person listed within the Statutory Declarations Regulations 2018.